HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 To configure a new Service in HCL Volt MX Foundry using the HCL DX Content Adapter:

-1. Refer to the [HCL Volt MX Foundry Documentation](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/ConfigureIntegrationService.html) for instructions on how to create a new Integration Service.
+1. Create a new Integration Service.
+Refer to the [HCL Volt MX Foundry Documentation](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/ConfigureIntegrationService.html) for instructions.
 Select the newly imported WCM V2 Custom Data Adapter as the **Service Type**.

 2. For the **Server URL**, set the URL to your HCL DX environment.
 For example, `https://<your DX hostname>/wps/mycontenthandler/wcmrest-v2/`.